techvraksh/intern-project-team-c/README.md

 # Employeee Management System

 *This is a full stack web development project on Employee Management System.
-The goal is to build a employee management software that will be used by startup's and mnc's which will be a one stop solution to all employee/ adminstration need's*
+The goal is to build a employee management software that will be used by startups and mncs which will be a one stop solution to all employee/ adminstration need's*

 # Tech Stack
 *Project Management: 	Trello Board  <br/>*